Best cordless pressure washer rated for price and power [Summer 2020]

 3. Bosch Fontus Cordless Outdoor Cleaner

 At first glance you might be forgiven for thinking that at just under 230 quid, this Bosch Cordless pressure washer is much more expensive than our other reviews.
 The thing to keep in mind though is that unlike the WORX and Greenworks products, this one comes complete with the battery and charger, so it actually works out competitively priced.
-It also won our best build quality cordless pressure washer review in another post.
+It also won our best build quality portable pressure washer review in another post.
+You can pop this in the back of the car and clean the dogs paws on the lowest setting which cuts down a lot on mess.

 The Bosch cordless pressure washer also comes with a smart brush head attachment that works wonders on windows.
 It has a nice design where the water flows out of the centre of the brush head and straight onto the surface you want to clean.